AklimaRimi/QS_World_Ranked_Universities_Life_Science_Medicine/ReadMe.md

       ![](https://github.com/AklimaRimi/Data-Analysis---QS-World-Ranked-Universities-Life-Science-and-Medicine-/blob/main/Tableau_Dashboard/Dashboard1.png)

       ## Story or Findings:
-        1. USA, UK, Australia still open for Bachelor admissions.
+        1. USA, UK, Australia are still open for Bachelor admissions.
         2. Sydney and Monash University have the largest number of international students.
 Due to better living opportunities, job benefits, scholarships and deductible expenses.
         3. More faculty or more students does not improve a university's score.
 Improved by education.